 America was reluctant to enter a lottery called “The Selection” in which girls compete for the heart of the prince of her dystopian land.
 After all, she has a hot boyfriend who she loves, despite their class differences.
 But when her family pushes her into an opportunity to help change their station in life, America travels to the palace, only to find out Prince Max is way more of a charmer than she ever imagined.
 Now they’ve started dating, and they have our vote for Homecoming King & Queen.

-The Caster Chronicles reached its conclusion last fall with the publication of "Beautiful Redemption."
+The Caster Chronicles will reach its conclusion this fall with the publication of “Beautiful Redemption.”
 But with a movie in the works, audiences will be able to get a fresh new take on the sophomoric but loveable Link, best friend to the series narrator Ethan, whose wisecracks often bring much-needed comic relief in the war between light and dark Casters.

 Most School Spirit